 The Board has established three committees, namely, the Audit Committee ("AC"), Nominating Committee ("NC") and Remuneration Committee ("RC"), to assist it in the execution of its responsibilities.
 These committees operate within clearly defined terms of reference, setting out the committee composition, authorities and duties, including reporting back to the Board.
 The effectiveness of each committee is reviewed on an annual basis.
 Further information on the activities of these committees can be found in the various provisions contained in this report.
-The Board acknowledges that while these various Board Committees have the authority to examine particular issues and report back to the Board with their decisions and recommendations, the ultimate responsibility on all matters lies with the Board.
+The Board acknowledges that while these various Board Committees have been delegated the authority to examine particular issues and report back to the Board with their decisions and recommendations, the ultimate responsibility on all matters lies with the Board.

-The current members of the Board and their membership on the Board committees of the Company are as follows:
+The current members of the Board and their membership in the Board committees of the Company are as follows:

-Board committees as

-Name of Director Board appointments Chairman or member

-Executive Director Non-executive Director Independent Director Non-independent Director AC NC RC

-Queeny Ho (Chairman) √ √ Member Member Member

-Fung Chi Wai (CEO) $\sqrt{}$ √

-Linna Hui Min √ √

-Chua Keng Hiang √ V Chairman Member Member

-Teng Cheong Kwee √ V Member Chairman Chairman

-Tan Seng Chun ^ V V Member Member Member
+Name of Director Board appointments Board committees as Chairman or member Executive Director Non-executive Director Independent Director Non-independent Director AC NC RC Queeny Ho (Chairman) \checkmark \checkmark - Member Fung Chi Wai (CEO) \checkmark \checkmark - - Linna Hui Min \checkmark \checkmark - - Teng Cheong Kwee \checkmark \checkmark Member Chairman Chairman Tan Seng Chun^ \checkmark \checkmark Chairman Member Member Chua Keng Hiang √ √ Member - Member